 If you are blind or visually impaired and have accommodations under the Americans with Disabilities Act, please email math-placement@radford.edu about taking ALEKS PPL.

-You may take ALEKS PPL online at home on your own comptuer using our remote proctoring system, but you also have the opportunity to take it on one of our campus computer labs, either at our main campus in Radford or at the Radford University Carilion campus in Roanoke.
-The test is adaptive so that your next question will depend on your answers to your previous questions.
-You will be asked a maximum of 25 questions, but you may be asked fewer than this.
-The time limit is 2.5 hours, but you may finish earlier than that.
+You may take ALEKS PPL at home on your own computer using our remote proctoring system, but you may also take it at our campus testing centers in either Radford or Roanoke.
+The test has a maximum of 25 questions.
+The time limit is 2.5 hours, but you will very likely finish much earlier than this.

-You may take our math placement test ALEKS PPL online if you have access to a computer with the following properties:
+You may take ALEKS PPL online if you have access to a computer with the following properties:

 Learn more about the ALEKS system requirements.
-If you do not have a computer that meets these requirements, schedule a time to take ALEKS PPL at one of campus computer labs, either on the main campus in Radford or on the Radford University Carilion campus in Roanoke.
+If you do not have a computer that meets these requirements, schedule a time to take ALEKS PPL at one of campus testing centers below.

 Before you take ALEKS PPL online